Hanover-CS/HC26-Champine-Delaney-Senior-Project/docs/tutorial.md

 ![example_dataset](./images/Dataset.png)

 The more images you have for training, the better.
-The images should all be high quality and there should be about 80% in the training folder, which is for training the AI, and 20% in the val folder which is for testing the AI
+The images should all be high quality and there should be about 80% in the training folder, which is for training the AI, and 20% in the val folder which is for testing the AI.

 Once your dataset is set up, sign into Google Colaboratory using a Google account.